3270 Extended Data Stream

 determined by examining the data content following the length

 indicator.
-Structured fields are sent outbound by the application using
+Structured fields are sent outbound by the application

 WSF.
-The WSF will cause VTAM to perform an I/O operation which will be
+The WSF will cause VTAM to perform an I/O operation which

-understood by 3270 EDS hardware (or software facsimiles thereof) in
+understood by 3270 EDS hardware (or software facsimiles thereof)

-the same way that a tape drive understands the I/O operation to rewind
+the same way that a tape drive understands the I/O operation to

 a tape.